dec04/dec04/Readme.md

 Rate system: :star: - :star::star::star::star::star:

 I will evaluate myself as I see it.
-While assessing myself is extremely difficult, I can be biased.
+Since it is extremely difficult to evaluate yourself, because I can be biased.
 You are free to draw your own conclusions.
 Here's a small list:

 #### Hard skills: